BrunoPecanha/PecanhaBruno.WebBarberShop.Api/README.md

 # WebBarberShopApi - English

 This project will have the purpose of assisting barbershops with regard to attendance.
-In addition to the possibility of scheduling, the application will control the queue that will be consumed by the app for, initially, Android using Java in Android Studio.
+In addition to the possibility of scheduling, the application will control the queue that will be consumed by the app for, initially, Android using Ionic that i'll develop.

 The basic idea of this application is to avoid that the barbershop clients, who work with order of arrival, are forced to wait for the barber to cut the hair of all who are in front of him in the barbershop.
 The app will allow the customer to leave the barbershop and at the same time can follow the queue in real time with an estimate of when it is your turn and thus return to the barbershop.